adlerweb/uPoff/README.md

 ## Common problems

 ### Boot-time vs. signal time
-The external sensor has to keep **SW** low until the µC is running and driving **ON**.
+The external sensor has to keep **^ON** low until the µC is running and driving **ON**.
 Some µCs take several hundreds of milliseconds to boot.
 If your sensors pulse is too short you might be able to stretch it using some R+C magic.